idcrook/idcrook.github.io/_posts/2015-09-11-MEAN-and-Jekyll-Docker-on-Mac-OS-X.md

 really work when you are bare on the Internet.

-Anyway, it gave me a chance to inspect some of the Docker containers and their resource usage under OS X.
+Anyway, it gave me a chance to inspect some of the Docker containers and their resource usage under OS X. One issue I noticed was that the CPU utilization was pretty high, and the temperature in the rack of the components on my Mac mini were way higher than I would have liked...

 ## Polling for live updates

 Polling the filesystem is resource intensive.
-It can consume extra CPU when other types of notification techniques that something changed consume less My Mac mini in the cloud was breathing fire and running *~90C*, which is not a good thing.
+It can consume extra CPU when other types of notification techniques for informing on when something changed consume less.

+My Mac mini in the cloud was breathing fire and running *~90C*, which is not a good thing.